tomasdoh/PetHub-frontend/README.md

 * [Luisa Theodoro Paoliello](https://github.com/luisatheodoro)
 * [Tomas Doherty](https://github.com/tomasdoh)

+## Features

+* Creating, showing, updating and deleting listings for lost and found pets
+* Communicating with the PetHub API via JSON, persisting the data in a PostgreSQL database
+* User authentication using JWT tokens *In development*
+* Images can be uploaded for each listing, stored using Active Storage and Amazon S3.
+* Integration with Google Maps Places, Geocoding and Javascript APIs for form autofill and embedded maps
+* Chat room feature using Websockets and Action Cable
+* Email/text message alerts *In development*

 ## User stories 🐈

 Read all of the user stories [here](https://github.com/githubsttar/PetHub-backend/user-stories.md)

 ## Getting started 🐠

-To run the application and test suites locally, clone this repo for the client **and** clone the [back-end repo](https://github.com/tomasdoh/PetHub-backend) for the application's API.
+To run the application and test suites locally, clone this repo **and** clone the [back-end repo](https://github.com/tomasdoh/PetHub-backend) for the application's API.

 To launch the API on port 3001:
 ```